Price Intelligence & Dynamic Pricing in Europe’s Ecommerce

 Why performing Steps 1 & 2 with Recurrence is Important (Step 4)

-The ecommerce market is very dynamic, it changes based on consumer needs & purchases as also based on ecommerce retailers and brands-distributors decisions and strategies.
+The eCommerce market is very dynamic, it changes based on consumer needs & purchases and also based on eCommerce retailers’ and brands-distributors decisions and strategies.

-So, the competition data found and matched at a single time point might be missing new information crucial for the next steps of reporting, analytics and taking actions.
+So, the competition data found and matched at a single time point might be missing new information crucial for the next steps of reporting, analytics, and taking action.

-Reporting – Analytics and Actions for Pricing (Step 5 & 6)
+Reporting – Analytics and Actions for Pricing (Steps 5 & 6)

 The different layers of solutions in our market.